TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 The server receives, validates, and stores this information for further use or for transmission to an external system.
 This setup enables real-time capture and processing of drone telemetry.

 #### Note:
-The power supply subsystem is not involved in any data exchange and does not constitute a communication interface for this subsystem.
+The power supply and chasis subsystems are not involved in any data exchange and do not constitute communication interfaces.
+The chasis will however need to dissipate 16 watts of heat during peak load ad passively dissipate 8 watts of heat during standard operation.

 ## Flowchart